suicidal ideation and addiction

 Cognitive Behavioral Therapy

-Cognitive-behavioral therapy, also known as CBT, is a form of therapy designed to help people identify and change the ways they think about things.
-CBT is highly effective because it enables people to gain control over their addiction by teaching them how to stop destructive behaviors from occurring automatically.
+CBT helps people identify and change how they think about things.
+It teaches patients to gain control over their addiction by stopping destructive behaviors from occurring automatically.

 Art Therapy